sarastrasner/joke-api/README.md

 - Create an account to access our jokes database!
 You are able to view, add, and delete jokes.
 Update has been disabled because why would you want to update a joke?

 ### Setup
+- install dependencies `npm i` within your terminal from your repo
 - run `node index.js` to start the server
 - run `node jokes.js` to display command prompts
 - run commands as such: `node jokes COMMMAND <args>`